 - The Bernhard Center cannot store any decorative items or equipment.

-- See Dance and Ball guidelines (available at Bernhard Center main office) for any dances.
+- See Special Event Guideline (available at Bernhard Center main office) for any dances.